dmoore092/shortstop-laravel/README.md

 7. run `composer install` to install dependencies

+8. Switch to project directory

-8. Create .env file in root directory.
+9. Create .env file in root directory.
 Copy contents of env.example and modify variables

-9. Bash into homestead, run `php artisan key:generate` to generate an app key
+10. Bash into homestead, run `php artisan key:generate` to generate an app key

-10. run `php artisan cache:clear` and `php artisan config:clear`
+11. run `php artisan cache:clear` and `php artisan config:clear`

 ## With built-in server
 1. cd in project folder